jukes-towers-of-hell/kit/docs/clientobjects/Buttons.md

 ### ![](../../static/rbx_vanilla_icons/BoolValue.png) ColorOverride

-Overrides the button color that will activate the instance.
+This configuration overrides the color of the button platform, making it affected by buttons of the configuration's color instead of the platform's color.

 Types: